infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 For the next exercise we're going to switch gears and improve one of our form fields.
 The skills input is mediocre, especially if you type out more than a couple skills.
 A single text string with a comma separated list just isn't the right type or display for this data.

 Instead, let's consider a select field, with a predefined list of skills that a user can select from.
-We don't have this component yet so lets build it and then update our stores to hold the data as we expect.
+We don't have this component yet so let's build it and then update our stores to hold the data as we expect.

 ### Build Select Field